Javi Gómez (footballer, born 1999)

-Javier "Javi" Gómez Castroverde (born 10 January 1999) is a Spanish professional footballer who plays as a left winger for Primera Federación club Tarazona.
+Javier "Javi" Gómez Castroverde (born 10 January 1999) is a Spanish professional footballer who plays as a left winger for Primera Federación club Guadalajara.

 Club career

 Born in Toledo, Spain, Castilla–La Mancha, Gómez represented Rayo Vallecano as a youth.
 On 17 July 2018, after finishing his formation, he signed a three-year contract with CF Fuenlabrada in Segunda División B.

 Gómez made his senior debut on 26 August 2018, coming on as a second-half substitute for Borja Lázaro in a 5–1 home routing of Salamanca CF. He scored his first goal on 2 December, netting the last of a 4–0 thrashing of Internacional de Madrid, and finished the campaign with two goals in 30 appearances as his side achieved a first-ever promotion to Segunda División.

 Gómez made his professional debut on 15 September 2019, starting in a 0–2 away loss against CD Lugo.
 The following 27 January, after just three league appearances during the campaign, he was loaned to Celta de Vigo B in the third division, until June.

 On 5 October 2020, after terminating his contract with Fuenla, Gómez signed for Burgos CF in the third division.
 The following 9 July, after helping in another promotion to the second division, he returned to Celta and its B-team.

 On 4 July 2024, Gómez joined Algeciras in the third tier.

+On 9 January 2026, he moved to Guadalajara.